Contextual Multi-Armed Bandit

 [4]:

-We can now init the bandit given the number of features and the list of actions \(a_i\).
+We can now init the bandit given the mapping of actions \(a_i\) to their model.

 [5]: